electrichive/waggledance/index.md

 	- What kind of jobs will you be prepared for?
 - How much help will they give you in getting a job afterwards?

-# Step 5: Learn hardcore / Intermediate Learning (90 days - 365 days)
+# Step 5: Learn hardcore (90 days - 365 days)
 Now is the time to start digging in deeper into the world of tech and building serious, job-worthy skills.
+This is when you should be advancing from the beginner stage into an intermediate stage.

 ## Mindset
 Congrats!
 You’re off and away.
 Now is the time to put on the big-kid pants, step out into the world, and build, build, build.